JadedCtrl/nih/README.txt

 USAGE
 ----------------------------------------

+[Note, 2024: I’m keeping this repo here for archival reasons; I discourage actual use of this project!]

 I mean... it's a library.
 Use a function you like.
 Or not. =w= But here's my logic with the string manipulation functions: